- Name: Justin Lee Mifsud

 Through your science, have you learned anything particularly helpful or advantageous?

 I surely did.
-The best lesson that I have learned is to own the project, to believe in it, and to carry on no matter what the obstacle is.
-If you’re going around in circles or seeing that you’re at a dead-end, you can always look at the study from a different perspective.
+The best lesson that I have learned is to own the project, believe in it, and carry on no matter what the obstacle is.
+If you’re going around in circles or seeing that you’re at a dead end, you can always look at the study from a different perspective.
 It takes time and much patience.
 The first step and I dare say the most important, is to formulate a detailed protocol at the early stages of the project.
 Getting it done correctly will increase your chances of remaining on the right track and getting the funds needed.

 We’d like to know more about you, could you please let us know what is your morning routine like?